 - Referral And Repeat Customers

 While organic traffic from Google provided my business with new customers, most of my income came from repeat customers, people who returned month after month with more jobs.
 Referral traffic, or otherwise known as Word of Mouth means your current customers bring in new customers.
 When you deliver a great service, you will earn repeat and referral traffic.
-Long term, you might find these two sources all you need to grow your business.

 I recommend if your budget is small, you focus on free traffic sources like Google organic search, social media marketing, podcasting, blogging and youtube marketing.
 If you have a budget to spend on advertising and you’re confident you know who to target, Facebook and Google ads are definitely the quickest path to customers.

-Remember long term, stability and growth comes from the work you do for your current customers.
+Long term stability and growth comes from the work you do for your current customers.
 When you over-deliver value, people will come back and purchase again, and they will tell their friends and colleagues.